-Leo is a skateboarder and one of the UK’s most prolific skate photographers.
+Leo is a skater and prolific UK photographers.

 “I’ve ridden a skateboard since about the age of 10 years old.
 I got my first camera at aged 7 and have enjoyed photography ever since.
 I never really took it that seriously until I started to document my friends riding skateboards.
 This was around age 14 or 15.
 I pursued photography in my Art and Design A-Level but was told that they didn’t have the means to assess it at my school.
 So I tried to take it at degree level but there just weren’t any practical photography degrees around in 1993.